 In the French education system, children start L’Ecole Maternelle at the age of 3 where they go into the Petite Section for age 3-4 years, the Moyenne Section for 4-5 years and Grande Section for 5-6 years.
 As Lucas is 4, he is in the Moyenne Section and will be in L’Ecole Maternelle for 2 years before moving up to primary school.
-From what I understand the Petite and Moyenne sections are like a UK nursery or pre school and the Grande Section is more like the UK reception class.
+From what I understand the Petite and Moyenne sections are like a UK nursery or preschool and the Grande Section is more like the UK reception class.

-L’Ecole Maternelle is designed to introduce children to the social environment of school and to develop the basic coordination skills.
+L’Ecole Maternelle is designed to introduce children to the social environment of the school and to develop basic coordination skills.
 The main aim is oral expression and communication.
 Self-awareness is encouraged as well as group activities.
 These include arts and crafts, music and games.
 In the Grande Section reading, writing and arithmetic are taught in preparation for moving up to primary.

 I’m glad that we have started Lucas at this age because he should be fluent at speaking French before they all start learning to read and write together.
 Considering the language barrier and that he has only been in L’Ecole Maternelle for 3 weeks, he has settled in really well.
 He is happily playing with people when we go to pick him up and walks in every morning with enthusiasm.

 To get into the school system in France you need to visit the Mairie (town hall).
 The Maire is the mayor of the village, town or city.
 The Maire will deal with anything important going on in the area whether this is registering a birth, asking about planning permission, opening a business in the village or school enrolment.

 What do you need for starting L’Ecole Maternelle?